-Road for a distance of approximately 3.5 miles.
-This extension would allow much-needed water lines and rehabilitate streets in Downtown Imperial to facilitate infill development.
-There are approximately a total of 4.5 acres of available land in Downtown Imperial for vertical mixeduse commercial, office and residential development.
+Project Description: Funding would be used to improve storm drains, upgrade water and waste water lines and rehabilitate streets in Downtown Imperial to facilitate infill development.
+There are approximately a total of 4.5 acres of available land in Downtown Imperial for vertical mixed-use commercial, office and residential development.

-Project Name: City of Imperial / Downtown Imperial Infrastructure Improvements streetscape improvements and sewer lateral improvements in portions of Downtown.
+The City of Imperial completed Phase 1 Improvements which included sidewalks, street lighting, streetscape improvements and sewer lateral improvements in portions of Downtown.
 The City is currently working with various developers and property owners to complete a total of approximately 48,000 square feet of commercial development.
 Approximately 100 jobs will be created within the next five (5) years as a result of this project.